 If survey respondents report less email spam than the email industry reports, maybe our spam filters are working.
 Let’s take a look:

-Most of our respondents (51%) use the filter built-in to their inbox provider.
+A lot of our respondents (48%) use the filter built-in to their inbox provider.
 Others use free spam filters.
-3% of our respondents use a paid tool.
-Of course, a lot still gets through.
+4.1% of our respondents use a paid tool.
+This is up from 2.7% in 2022.
+More people are paying for a spam filter.

 I asked email marketing pro Justine Jordan how legit marketers can get around spam filters.
 Her answer gives hope to all non-spammers.